 - crimes such as domestic battery or stalking

-Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
+Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
 Getting a violent crimes lawyer in Bon County, IL involved early increases your chances of protecting your rights and securing the best possible result.

-Examples Violent Crime Charges We Defense in Bon County, IL
+Examples of Violent Crime Charges We Defend in Bon County, IL

 - Battery and Aggravated Battery: causing bodily harm or making physical contact that’s insulting or provoking.
 It becomes aggravated when there’s serious injury, use of a weapon, or the victim is a protected person.